brevzin/cpp_proposals/3380_extend_cnttp_2/extend-cnttp-2.md

 :::

 And, furthermore, if `to_meta_representation` ends up serializing the correct number of reflections of the appropriate type, then `from_meta_representation` can really be implicitly defaulted too.

-That would make our set of examples look like this:
+## Proposed Usage Examples

+Putting everything together, here is the proposed usage of this facility for opting `Optional`, `Tuple`, `SmallString`, and `Vector` to be structural types:

 ::: std
 ```cpp